Bachelor of Community Services

 You will study three units per trimester, with most units comprised of a two-hour (lecture) and one-hour (tutorial) per week.
 You will also undertake seven hours of personal study per unit per week.
 The number of days per week depends on your timetable, but is typically two to three days (and potentially evening classes at some campuses).

-For your placement units (FLD202 and FLD304), you will negotiate your work hours with your placement agency and the AE placement team, in line with ACWA requirements.
+For your placement units (FLD202 and FLD304), you will negotiate your work hours with your placement agency and the AE placement team, in line with CWA requirements.

 Units